2 min read

 Overall, the banks operating under the regulations of the Republic of Serbia have lower transaction costs for international transfers.
 Although they differ from bank to bank, a common example would be 0.4% or a minimum of 5 EUR.

-Also, the bank fees for maintenance of an RSD bank account are exceptionally low, ranging from 5 to 10 EUR, whereas the maintenance of a foreign currency bank account is free of charge.
+Also, the bank fees for the maintenance of an RSD bank account are exceptionally low, ranging from 5 to 10 EUR, whereas the maintenance of a foreign currency bank account is free of charge.

 OPENING A NON-RESIDENT BANK ACCOUNT IN SERBIA FOR NATURAL PERSONS